Preetam Prakash

 I am currently a PhD candidate in Stanford’s history department.
 I was initially drawn to the study of late imperial Chinese history while serving as a Peace Corps Volunteer in Yibin, Sichuan from 2012-2014.
 Some of my primary interests are in legal history, Qing state formation from the 17th-early 19th century, and early modern bureaucratic technologies and information management.

-My PhD dissertation project, tentatively titled “Ordering Life and Death: The Autumn Assizes and the Production of Qing Justice”, focuses on the Autumn Assizes, the ritualized central institution that granted the Qing emperor the final verdict in all serious legal cases involving the death penalty.
-Using large numbers of previously unexamined archival materials, I reconstruct the patterns of sentencing, imprisonment, and pardons that existed at the apex of the Qing legal system.
-On one level, my dissertation research aims to historicize and interrogate the extent and nature of Qing legal centralization at different periods.
-My dissertation is also closely concerned with the forms of information production, classification, and circulation that came to characterize the Assizes during the 18th and 19th century, the extent to which these bureaucratic technologies allowed absolute central state claims over justice to be actualized vis-à-vis local and regional authorities, and the consequences of such centralization for accused criminals.
-I make use of both Chinese and Manchu sources and received a Fulbright grant to carry out archival research in Taiwan in 2021-2022.
+My PhD dissertation project, titled “Ordering Life and Death: Punishment, Mercy, and Sovereignty in the Qing Autumn Assizes 1644-1850”, focuses on the Autumn Assizes, the ritual central institution that granted the Qing emperor the final verdict in all serious legal cases involving the death penalty.
+Using large numbers of previously unexamined Chinese and Manchu language summary memorials, registers, and other documents from archives in China and Taiwan, I reconstruct the patterns of sentencing, imprisonment, and pardons that existed at the apex of the Qing legal system across two centuries.
+I additionally examine the priorities and considerations that informed decisions related to the Assizes on various levels of the Qing state.
+My dissertation research aims to historicize and interrogate the extent and nature of Qing legal centralization at different periods and to consider how the specific form of Qing bureaucratic technologies and documentation shaped the course of justice in the empire’s core and in border regions.
+I received a Fulbright dissertation grant to carry out archival research in Taiwan in 2021-2022 and conducted several months of supplementary research at the First Historical Archives in Beijing in 2024.